Helena Fernández

 User needs

-The product direction was defined around users who need orientation, comparison and confidence during a high-impact decision.
+I defined the product direction around users who need orientation, comparison and confidence during a high-impact decision.

 Platform strategy